UsainBoat/StockTicker/README.md

 # How to use
 To use this project, you will need an API key from the YH Finance API on RapidAPI.

-Once you have the API key, you will need to add the following lines with the right information.
+Once you have the API key, you will need to add the following lines with the right information to the keys header file included.

 ```
 // Wifi